Tuesday, October 1, 2024

 We had plans to visit the Calouste Gulbenkian Museum, and I ordered UberX to take us there.

-Calouste Gulbenkian, an Armenian businessman, amassed vast wealth in oil and collected many paintings, statues, and other fine art.
+Calouste Gulbenkian, an Armenian businessman, amassed vast wealth in oil and collected numerous paintings, statues, and other works of fine art.
 This museum holds his fine art collection, organized by regions:

 • Ancient Egypt